-It appears that another Monash faculty cohort used the same problematic analgesia regimen to conduct a similarly cruel experiment on pregnant female rats and their juvenile offspring.31 Most of the scientific and ethical objections that we described above regarding the initial experiment also apply to the more recent experiment.^{32,33} As if that were not enough, using the modified FST in the more recent publication is also problematic.34 Once thought of as a proxy measure of despair-like behaviors in animals, FST is widely seen as based on a flawed observation that antidepressants can extend swimming time in rodents (despite many false positives and negative outcomes).35 Today, scientific literature suggests that behaviors observed during FST may be representative of an evolutionary adaptation to stress and should not be used to assess mood.36
+It appears that another Monash faculty cohort used the same problematic analgesia regimen to conduct a similarly cruel experiment on pregnant female rats and their juvenile offspring.
+All of the scientific and ethical objections that we described previously regarding the initial experiment also apply to the more recent experiment. ^{34,35} As if that were not enough, subjecting rats to a modified FST in the more recent publication provides additional evidence that the requirements of sub-cls 1.15 and 1.5(4) of the Code were likely not met due to a lack of robust scientific validity and significant adverse impacts on animal well-being, respectively.
+36 Once thought of as a proxy measure of despair-like behaviors in animals, FST is widely seen as based on a flawed observation that antidepressants can extend swimming time in rodents (despite many false positives and negative outcomes).
+37 Today, scientific literature suggests that behaviors observed during FST may be representative of an evolutionary adaptation to stress and should not be used to assess mood.
+38

 Numerous pharmaceutical companies, academic institutions and government entities around the world-including La Trobe University (June 2024), the Australian Research Council (January 2024), the Parliament of New South Wales (March 2024), NHMRC (December 2023), University of Western Australia (December 2023), Macquarie University (September 2022), University of South Australia (April 2021), and University of Adelaide (September 2020)-have already stopped using or supporting others that use this increasingly obsolete and positively cruel behavioral test.
-The NHMRC-a funding body for the initial and more recent strangulation and TBI experiments at Monash-states, "NHMRC considers the potential adverse impacts of the forced swim test on animal wellbeing to be significant.
-When the scientific validity of this procedure for the proposed research is not supported by robust evidence, the use of the forced
+39 The NHMRC-a funding body for the initial and more recent strangulation and